 SOCKS proxies are much more convenient to use.
 They work like a HTTP web proxy.
 A web browser connects to and uses the proxy to access Internet content.
 SOCKS proxies, however, are more flexible, because it can be used for any TCP network connection on any port.
 The client side application, however, needs to support SOCKS proxies.

-There’s a reason why I use Firefox.
+There’s a reason why I use Firefox for this.
 Google’s Chrome web browser is my primary web browser.
 Chrome, however, doesn’t have its own proxy configuration; it uses whatever the operating system has been setup to use.
 I can change the operating system’s configuration, but it is troublesome when I don’t want SOCKS to be a default system-wide setup.
 Firefox, thankfully, has its own proxy configuration.

 I use a separate Firefox profile for proxy web access.
 To create a new profile, start Firefox with the